Listen, Chat, and Remix: Text-Guided Soundscape Remixing for Enhanced Auditory Experience: Related Works

 \section{Related Works}

-\textbf{Sound Separation and Extraction.} Sound mixture understanding and processing \cite{settle2018end, turpault2020improving} relies on sound separation and extraction, as the latter can provide the computational groundwork to isolate each sound source in a mixture.
-There have been sound separation models separating speeches \cite{deep_clustering, convtasnet, sepformer}, music \cite{bryan2013source, demucs, bandsplitrnn}, and universal sounds \cite{uss, fuss, cocktailfork} in a mixture.
+\textbf{Sound Separation and Extraction} Soundscape understanding and processing \cite{settle2018end, turpault2020improving} relies on sound separation and extraction, which provides the computational groundwork to isolate each sound source in a mixture.
+Sound separation models can separate speeches \cite{deep_clustering, convtasnet, sepformer}, music \cite{bryan2013source, demucs, bandsplitrnn}, and universal sounds \cite{uss, fuss, cocktailfork}.
 However, they are not selective since they unconditionally separate all sources in the mixture.
 On the other hand, sound extraction models selectively extract one target sound from a sound mixture \cite{tse_survey2, tse_survey1}.
 A clue, which can take multiple forms, is provided to identify the target.
 Some common clues include lip movement videos \cite{afouras2018conversation, av_conformer}, videos recording the sound production \cite{PixelPlayer, AudioScope}, target speaker embeddings \cite{SpeakerBeam, VoiceFilter}, neural auditory attention signals \cite{van2016eeg, han2019speaker}, locations \cite{Gu2019NeuralSF, Heitkaemper2019ASO}, the language spoken \cite{tle}, and recently emerging text prompts.